Yelp/elastalert/docs/source/running_elastalert.rst

 ElastAlert 2 can easily be run as :ref:`a Docker container<docker-instructions>` or directly on your machine as :ref:`a Python package<python-instructions>`.
-If you are not interested in modifying the internals of  ElastAlert, the Docker container is recommended for ease of use.
+If you are not interested in modifying the internals of  ElastAlert 2, the Docker container is recommended for ease of use.

 .. _elastalert-arguments: